aaabdulmoiz/Blood-Donation-app/README.md

 # Blood-donation
-Fron-end code for the web development Project.
+Front-end code for the web development Project.